beyondeye/Reduks/README.md

  - support for saving/restoring store state on activity onSaveInstanceState/onRestoreInstanceState

+ - support for [Store Enhancers](https://github.com/reactjs/redux/blob/master/docs/Glossary.md#store-enhancer) (a generalization of middlewares), with helper functions to transform middlewares to store enhancers and combine them with other enhancers.

 ## dependencies for gradle
 ```groovy
 // First, add JitPack to your repositories